It’s widely reported that playing, in its many forms, has a significant impact on a child’s development.

 Through the research we’ve conducted over the last five years, we have begun to recognise patterns across the world in the behaviour of parents in relation to their children and play.
 We know that almost 70% of parents are scared that their children will get hurt if they try a new activity.
 However, this should not be a reason to stop your children from trying new things.

 63% of children say that trying something new makes them feel happy and more confident.
 Getting hurt, getting dirty and experiencing new things are all integral parts of growing up and developing in a healthy manner which meand that these things should be embraced and not feared.
 Our kids don’t worry about them, so why, as parents, should we?

 Top 4 Results

-A snapshot of what parents and children think about having a go at something new:
+What parents and children think about trying something new:

 - 92% of parents and caregivers agree that it’s essential for children to try new or different things which aids in healthy development

 - 63% of children say that trying something new makes them feel happy.

 - 69% of parents admit that their greatest concern is that their children will get hurt if they try something new.

 - 19% of parents feel that it costs too much money to let their children try new or different things.